modeseven-lfit/reporting-tool/testing/README.md

 The script will:

+1. ✅ Load project metadata from `projects.json`
-1. ✅ Check prerequisites (uv, git)
+2. ✅ Check prerequisites (uv, git, jq)
+3. 🔑 Verify SSH key for info-master access
-2. 🔍 Check for existing cloned repositories
+4. 🔍 Check API configuration (GitHub/Gerrit/Jenkins)
-3. 🗑️ Clean up existing report directories only
-4. 📁 Create output directories
+5. 📁 Create output directories
-5. 📥 Clone ONAP repositories to `/tmp/gerrit.onap.org` (if not already present)
+6. 📥 Clone ONAP repositories to `/tmp/gerrit.onap.org` (if not already present)
-6. 📥 Clone OpenDaylight repositories to `/tmp/git.opendaylight.org` (if not already present)
+7. 📥 Clone OpenDaylight repositories to `/tmp/git.opendaylight.org` (if not already present)
-7. 📊 Generate ONAP report to `/tmp/reports/onap`
+8. 📊 Generate ONAP report to `/tmp/reports/ONAP`
-8. 📊 Generate OpenDaylight report to `/tmp/reports/opendaylight`
+9. 📊 Generate OpenDaylight report to `/tmp/reports/Opendaylight`
-9. 📋 Display summary of results
+10. 📋 Display summary of results

+**Notes:**
+- The script uses project metadata from `projects.json` to configure Gerrit/Jenkins hosts automatically
+- SSH key is required for info-master access (see SSH Key Configuration above)
-**Note:** The script preserves existing cloned repositories to save time on subsequent runs.
-It only re-clones if the directories don't exist.
-Report directories are always cleaned and regenerated.
+- The script preserves existing cloned repositories to save time on subsequent runs
+- Report directories are always cleaned and regenerated
+- The script will warn you if API integrations are not configured
+- See [API_ACCESS.md](API_ACCESS.md) to enable GitHub/Gerrit/Jenkins API access

 ## Output Structure